ECronin1973/Applied_Statistics_MyWork/README.md

  https://statisticsbyjim.com/hypothesis-testing/t-test/

  - Independent t-test: Compares the means of two independent groups.
- - Paired t-test: Compares means from the same group at different times (e.g., before and after a treatment)
+ - Paired t-test: Compares means from the same group at different times (e.g., before and after treatment).
- - One-sample t-test: Compares the mean of a single group against a known value or population mean
+ - One-sample t-test: Compares the mean of a single group against a known value or population mean .

  ### Calculating the t-statistic: This involves the following steps

  https://www.statisticshowto.com/probability-and-statistics/t-test/

- - Compute the mean and standard deviation of the groups
+ - Compute the mean and standard deviation of the groups.
- - Use these values to calculate the t-statistic, which reflects the size of the difference relative to the variability in the data
+ - Use these values to calculate the t-statistic, which reflects the size of the difference relative to the variability in the data.

  ### Determining the p-value:

  https://statisticsbyjim.com/hypothesis-testing/t-test/

  - The p-value indicates the probability of obtaining the observed difference (or more extreme) under the null hypothesis.
-A low p-value (typically < 0.05) suggests that the observed difference is statistically significant
+A low p-value (typically < 0.05) suggests that the observed difference is statistically significant.

  ## What are the assumptions of a t-test?